 Since our project started in 2020, TRANSGOV has participated in a series of important events related to transparency.

-At the upcoming Global Conference on Transparency Research in Copenhagen in May 2022, TRANSGOV is participating in an exciting panel on the transformative potential of transparency.
-The panel grapple with questions related to assumed links to accountable and trustworthy climate action, the promise of digitally-enabled or radical transparency and to what extent countries engage with established transparency arrangements.
+At the Global Conference on Transparency Research in Copenhagen, TRANSGOV hosted an exciting panel on the transformative potential of transparency.
+The panel grappled with questions related to assumed links to accountable and trustworthy climate action, the promise of digitally-enabled or radical transparency and to what extent countries engage with established transparency arrangements.

 On the second day of COP26 Glasgow, TRANSGOV presented at the EU pavilion side event titled “Blindspots of net-zero strategies and how to address them” on the importance of focusing on immediate and ambitious climate action rather than setting lofty long-term net zero targets and relying heavily on negative emissions technology.
 A recording of the event is available here.